How to Become a Freelance Writer: 6 Tips From a $200K Earner

 With limited funds and capped vacation days, trips like these were once a pipe dream.
 Now, they’re the Johnsons’ reality.

-How to Become a Freelance Writer: A Step-by-Step Guide
+How to Become a Freelance Writer in 6 Easy Steps

 After building a six-figure freelance writing career, Holly received thousands of questions from aspiring writers looking to build a career online.
-Armed with years of experience and lessons learned through trial and error, she created her course, Earn More Writing, to help writers uplevel their freelance business.
+Armed with years of experience and lessons learned through trial and error, she created her course, Earn More Writing, to help writers uplevel their freelance businesses and blogging careers.

-Since her course launch, she’s helped hundreds of writers build a freelance writing career from home.
-If you aspire to make an income as a freelance writer, here are eight steps you can take to get started.
+Since her course launch, she’s helped teach hundreds of people how to become a freelance writer so they could make money online when they were away from home.
+If you aspire to make an income as a freelance writer, here are six steps you can take to get started.

 Before you dive deep into how to become a freelance writer, decide what type of freelance writer you want to be.